Blog

 Integrating email into your app with a custom solution is tricky.
 For starters, the internet and email run on completely different protocols.
 You'd need to develop a mechanism and a mail daemon to poll the inbox of every relevant account.
 You'd also need fuzzy logic to scan the contents and attachments of each message and deliver it to the appropriate comment.

 And that's not including email storage and logging requirements.
 It's a lot of work, to be sure.
-You can make your life much simpler by using MailerSend's inbound routing feature, just like MyZenTeam did! 👇
+You can make your life much simpler by using MailerSend's inbound routing feature.

-MyZenTeam is a hiring platform that enables users to create job listings, collaborate with team members, and communicate with potential candidates.
+Consider a hiring platform or SaaS product that enables users to create job listings, collaborate with team members, and communicate with potential candidates.
 As a product focused on the human experience—and not just numbers—efficient and productive communication is a top priority.

-The challenge that developers were facing was to implement a feature that would enable users to send and receive email messages directly from the MyZenTeam dashboard, without the need to head to their inboxes to get replies.
-Their initial idea was to set a forwarding rule from the email client to MyZenTeam.
-This would involve using raw email parsing logic and storing email logs—something that the team agreed would not be a convenient solution.
+So, how could you enable users to send and receive email messages directly from the app’s dashboard, without the need to head to their inboxes to get replies?
+Setting a forwarding rule from the email client to the app might work.
+But it would involve using raw email parsing logic and storing email logs— not a convenient solution!

-They then decided to implement MailerSend.
-This way, the email could instead be forwarded to MailerSend where it would be parsed and details would be logged, and then it would finally be forwarded on to MyZenTeam.
+By implementing inbound routing, the email could instead be forwarded to MailerSend, where it would be parsed and details would be logged, and then it would finally be forwarded on to the hiring app.

-After quickly setting up the webhook and inbound route, The MyZenTeam developers were able to implement this feature into the app, enabling users to view and manage entire email threads from the app interface, without having to go to their email inbox.
+Users would then be able to view and manage entire email threads from the app interface, without having to go to their email inbox.

 Pretty cool, right?
-Now we’ll share how you can set this up yourself, let’s get to it!
+Now we’ll share how you can set this up yourself.

 How to enable the posting of comments/messages via email replies